 Another UV-C LED manufacturer has run tests comparing necessary light intensities to inactivate 99.9% pathogens and found that a similar UV-C light dose was needed to inactivate both E. Coli bacteria and SARS-CoV-2 at 265 nm.
 Our patent-pending UV-C disinfection model was independently tested for S. aureus and E. coli bacteria, resulting in around 2.5 and 2.6 log reduction respectively (99.68% and 99.89%) at 30 l/min throughputs.
 Our device has two of these disinfection modules built-in.
 Further tests have also shown that UV-C light is effective at inactivating SARS-CoV-2 (COVID-19).

 The Respiray wearable air purifier has also passed successful tests with alphavirus, which is a similar single-stranded RNA-genome virus to SARS-CoV-2 and both viruses are comparable in size: approximately 70-100 nanometers.
+Thus it is another way you can protect yourself from COVID-19.
 Read more about Respiray’s independent test results here.

 Tip 3: Practice Good Hygiene